-The Kansas No-Call Act allows you to register your residential telephone numbers so that you will not receive unsolicited telemarketing sales calls.
+The Kansas No-Call Act allows you to register your residential telephone and personal cell phone numbers so that you will not receive unsolicited telemarketing sales calls.
 As a general rule, these telemarketing laws do not apply to calls of a charitable nature.

 Kansas Telemarketing Laws

-- Prohibit calls to residential telephone numbers on the Kansas No-Call List.
+- Prohibit calls to residential telephone and personal cell phone numbers on the Kansas No-Call List.

 Two exemptions include: